YinHK-gameDev/unity-learn/camera & render pipelines/Render pipelines/README.md

 In Unity, you can choose between different render pipelines.
-Unity provides three prebuilt render pipelines with different capabilities and performance characteristics, or you can create your own.
+Unity provides **three prebuilt render pipelines** with different **capabilities** and **performance characteristics**, or you can **create your own**.

 To render content, Unity can either use the **Built-in Render Pipeline** or a render pipeline based on the **Scriptable Render Pipeline (SRP)**, which includes the **Universal Render Pipeline (URP)** and the **High Definition Render Pipeline (HDRP)**.

-It can be difficult to switch a Project from one render pipeline to another, because different render pipelines use different **shader** outputs, and might not have the same features.
+It **can be difficult to switch a Project from one render pipeline to another**, because different render pipelines use different **shader outputs**, and **might not have the same features**.
 It is therefore important to understand the different render pipelines that Unity provides

 **Unity offers the following render pipelines:**